Tuning Fork Tests

 BC>AC or Rinne's Negative

-In sensory hearing loss the fork will sound louder beside the ear than it does behind the ear.
+In sensory hearing loss and in normal ears, the fork will sound louder beside the ear than it does behind the ear.

 AC>BC or Rinne's Positive

 N.B.
 A positive Rinne's is a normal Rinne's